Some people with epilepsy find it helpful to consider an alarm, or monitor, that can alert family or friends when someone has a seizure.

 If your seizures are controlled by treatment, your safety may not be affected.
 But if you continue to have seizures, safety may be an issue for you.
 Completing a risk assessment can help you to identify practical ideas to make activities safer.

-Your local social services can complete a 'needs assessment', which looks at your safety at home.
-Needs assessments are usually carried out by an occupational therapist (OT) who will visit you at home.
-This might identify the need for support or safety equipment, such as an alarm.
+You can also ask your local social services to complete a free ‘home assessment’, which looks at your safety at home.
+Home assessments are usually carried out by an occupational therapist (OT) who will visit you at home.
+This might identify the need for safety equipment, such as an alarm or adaptations to your home.
+Any equipment, recommended in the home assessment, that costs less than £1000 each must be provided free of charge by the local authority.

 Bed seizure alarms, fall call alarms and personal alarms